tbreuss/pdo/README.md

 Provides an extension to the native PDO along with additional functionality.

-Because `tebe\pdo` is an extension of the native PDO in the style of a wrapper, code already using the native PDO or typehinted to the native PDO can use `tebe\pdo` without any changes for the most part.
+Because `tebe\pdo` is an extension of the native PDO in the style of a wrapper, code already using the native PDO or typehinted to the native PDO can use `tebe\pdo` with minimal changes for the most part.

 Added functionality in `tebe\pdo` over the native PDO includes:

+- Exceptions by default. `tebe\pdo` starts in the ERRMODE_EXCEPTION mode for error reporting instead of the ERRMODE_SILENT mode.
 - New `PDO::run()` method.
 This is for convenience to prepare and execute an SQL statement in one step.
+- Bind array of values to placeholder in `PDO::run()` method.
+Placeholders that represent array values will be replaced with comma-separated quoted values.
+This means you can bind an array of values to a placeholder used with an IN (...) condition.
 - Array quoting.
 The `PDO::quote()` method will accept an array as input, and return a string of comma-separated quoted values.
-- Bind array of values to placeholder.
-Placeholders that represent array values will be replaced with comma-separated quoted values.
-This means you can bind an array of values to a placeholder used with an IN (...) condition when using `PDO::run()`
-- Exceptions by default. `tebe\pdo` starts in the ERRMODE_EXCEPTION mode for error reporting instead of the ERRMODE_SILENT mode.
-- Several `fetch*()` methods.
+- Several `PDOResult::fetch*()` methods.
 The new methods provide for commonly-used fetch actions.
-- Several `fetchAll*()` methods.
+- Several `PDOResult::fetchAll*()` methods.
 The new methods provide for commonly-used fetch all actions.

 ## Installation and Autoloading